Harry and Meghan fans say part 2 could be ‘final nail in coffin’ for royal relations

-‘The final nail in the coffin’: Harry and Meghan fans gear up for new episodes on Netflix after dramatic trailer
+‘The final nail in the coffin’: Harry and Meghan fans braced for new episodes after dramatic Netflix trailer

 ‘I’m so glad Harry didn’t beat around the bush,’ posted one person

-Harry and Meghan part two drops on Netflix this Thursday (15 December), and fans are preparing themselves for revelations in the three new episodes.
+Harry and Meghan part two drops on Netflix today (Thursday 15 December), and fans are preparing themselves for revelations in the three new episodes.

 Critics have said that part one of the documentary, which came out last Thursday (8 December), fell short of revealing any of the institution-shattering information that viewers were anticipating.